 Assistant Coach: Ezra Hendrickson

-Ezra Hendrickson is in his second season as Assistant Coach for reigning 2020 MLS Cup Champions Columbus Crew SC, having joined the Club on July 3, 2019.
+Ezra Hendrickson is in his third season as Assistant Coach for reigning 2020 MLS Cup Champions Columbus Crew SC, having joined the Club on July 3, 2019.
 Hendrickson began his coaching career with Seattle Sounders FC, where he served as Head Coach Sigi Schmid’s assistant coach from 2009-2014, before becoming the Head Coach of Seattle Sounders FC 2 from 2015-2017.
 During his time with the Sounders, Hendrickson helped the club win a Supporters’ Shield (2014) and four Lamar Hunt U.S. Open Cup titles (2009, 2010, 2011, 2014).
 Following his time in Seattle, Hendrickson joined Schmid at the LA Galaxy, where he worked as an assistant coach during the 2018 season.
 In addition to his coaching experience in MLS, Hendrickson also served as an assistant coach for the Saint Vincent and the Grenadines National Team from 2015-2018.

 A former player, Hendrickson played professionally for 14 years in a career that included stints with Crew SC (2006-2008), Chivas USA (2005-2006), D.C.
 United (2004), the Charleston Battery (2003-2004), Dallas Burn (2003), the LA Galaxy (1997-2003), the New York MetroStars (1997), the New Orleans Riverboat Gamblers (1995-1996) and the Des Moines Menace (1994).